StevenMayher/432-2022/labs/lab03/lab03_instructions.md

 1. Exclude the 25 subjects in `hbp3456` who have missing values of either `hsgrad` or `income`.
-2. Restrict your data to the variables we’ll use in our models for Question 2 (the four predictors listed above, and the estimated neighborhood income) and the subject identifying code (the `record`).
+2. Restrict your data to the variables we’ll use in our models for Part B (the five predictors listed above, and the estimated neighborhood income) and the subject identifying code (the `record`).
 3. Ensure that all character variables (other than `record`) in your tibble are recognized as factors.
 4. Create a new variable called `sqrtinc` which will serve as your